How to Prepare Financially for the Death of a Spouse

 Certified Financial PlannerTM

 A Certified Financial PlannerTM (CFP) is a professional who can help you manage finances through a comprehensive approach.
 This approach covers investments, retirement planning, tax strategies, and more.
-CFPs often collaborate closely with trust and estate lawyers to ensure your financial and legal plans work seamlessly together.
+CFPs often collaborate closely with trust and estate lawyers to help your financial and legal plans work seamlessly together.
 This can help you structure assets efficiently, minimize taxes, and plan for the smooth transfer of wealth.

 For example, a CFP can help you evaluate whether it makes sense to take a lump sum pension payout or opt for monthly payments.
 A CFP can help you determine the best time to claim Social Security benefits and recommend Roth conversions to reduce future tax burdens.